aws-samples/ec2-lamp-server/README.md

 ## ec2-lamp-server
-Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP, LEMP, LAPP or LEPP stack.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP, LEMP, LAPP or LEPP stack.

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL (or MariaDB); and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
 Variations include LEMP which replaces web server with Nginx, LAPP which replaces database server with PostgreSQL, and LEPP which uses Nginx and PostgreSQL.
-According to [W3Techs](https://w3techs.com/), PHP is used by [77.2%](https://w3techs.com/technologies/overview/programming_language), and either Nginx or Apache is used by more than [65%](https://w3techs.com/technologies/overview/web_server) of websites as of 27th August 2023.
+According to [W3Techs](https://w3techs.com/), PHP is used by more than [70%](https://w3techs.com/technologies/overview/programming_language), and either Nginx or Apache is used by more than [60%](https://w3techs.com/technologies/overview/web_server) of websites as of 2023.

-This repo provides starter CloudFormation template to provision a EC2 LAMP/LEMP/LAPP/LEPP server instance.
-The EC2 instance can be used for software development, or deployment of LAMP stack based applications for use cases where factors such as high availablility (HA) and scalability are not a primary priority.
+This repo provides CloudFormation template to provision a EC2 instance with option to specify PHP version, web server engine (Apache or Nginx) and database engine (MySQL, MariaDB or PostgreSQL) to install.
+The EC2 instance can be used for software development or deployment of PHP based web applications such as [WordPress](https://wordpress.org/) and [Moodle](https://moodle.org/).

-For use cases that require high performance, reliability, scalability and high availability, users should re-architect their applications.
-Some resources that can help includes:
+To improve performance, reliability, scalability and high availability, EC2 instance can extended to use AWS services such as [Amazon RDS](https://aws.amazon.com/rds/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon ElastiCache](https://aws.amazon.com/elasticache/) and [Amazon EFS](https://aws.amazon.com/efs/).
+Some useful resources that can help with the integration include:
 - [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/)
 - [AWS Architecture Center](https://aws.amazon.com/architecture) including [Scaling PHP Applications on AWS](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/scaling-PHP-applications-on-AWS-ra.pdf)
 - [Moodle Reference Architecture](https://docs.aws.amazon.com/architecture-diagrams/latest/moodle-learning-management-system-on-aws/moodle-learning-management-system-on-aws.html)